predict-idlab/tsflex/docs/pdoc_include/root_documentation.md

-This is the documentation of [**tsflex**](https://github.com/predict-idlab/tsflex), which is a `time-series first` Python toolkit for
-**processing & feature extraction**, making few assumptions about input data.
+This is the documentation of [**tsflex**](https://github.com/predict-idlab/tsflex); a `time-series first` Python toolkit for **processing & feature extraction**, making few assumptions about input data.

-This makes _tsflex_ suitable for use-cases such as inference on streaming data, performing operations on irregularly sampled time-series, and dealing with time-gaps.
+This makes _tsflex_ suitable for use-cases such as inference on streaming data, performing operations on irregularly sampled series, a holistic approach for operating on multivariate asynchronous data, and dealing with time-gaps.

 > ~ _**With great flexibility comes great responsiblity, read our docs!**_ - the tsflex devs